-- A. Administrative Hearing An Administrative hearing will be conducted by the Chief Conduct Officer or an appointed Hearing Officer. - B. Judicial Board Hearing The Judicial Board consists of two faculty or staff members and one student.
-If a Judicial Board cannot be established (i.e. summer); violations of University policy will be resolved through an Administrative Hearing. - C. Informal Hearing During an Informal Hearing, the student responsible for the behavior will be provided a document describing the charges against them and a list of sanctions, determined by the Chief Conduct Officer.
+- A. Administrative Hearing An Administrative hearing will be conducted by the Chief Conduct Officer or an appointed Hearing Officer. - B. Judicial Board Hearing The Judicial Board consists of up to three STU community members (students, faculty, staff).
+If a Judicial Board cannot be established in a timely manger, the case will be resolved through an Administrative Hearing. - C. Informal Hearing During an Informal Hearing, the student responsible for the behavior will be provided a document describing the charges against them and a list of sanctions, determined by the Chief Conduct Officer.
 The student will have the opportunity to sign the document, accepting responsibility for the charges, or to choose to schedule a formal hearing.

 The Office of Student Affairs will consider severity and frequency of the charge(s) and will determine the appropriate hearing format.
 During the Preliminary Conference, the student(s) in question will have the opportunity to submit a written request for their preferred hearing format.
-The Chief Student Affairs Officer, or his/her designee will make the ultimate decision who will hear the case.
+The Associate Director, Community Standards and Social Responsibility, or designee will make the ultimate decision how the case will be processed.
 This determination is made on a case-by-case basis.

-The format for cases that fall under the University's Sexual Misconduct Policy will follow the processes listed in those documents.
-Those policies and procedures supersede those listed here.
+The format for cases that fall under the University's Sexual Misconduct Policy (Title IX) will follow the University's Title IX process.
+The Title IX policy and procedures supersede those listed here.